Ace Angler: Fishing Spirits: Pre-release

 When describing the game's trailer, Luke Plunkett of Kotaku wrote: "Do not think of, say, Sega Bass Fishing here.
 This is not intended as an accurate representation of the sport/pastime of fishing.
 Instead, what you need to do here is imagine that Capcom's Monster Hunter series took over management of the Animal Crossing aquarium."

 Critical reception

 Ace Angler: Fishing Spirits received "mixed or average" reviews according to review aggregator Metacritic.
+Shaun Musgrave of TouchArcade gave the game a 3/5 rating.

 Manga adaptation

-A manga adaptation will begin serialization in Shogakukan's Monthly CoroCoro Comic magazine on December 18, 2022.
+A manga adaptation began serialization in Shogakukan's Monthly CoroCoro Comic magazine on December 18, 2022.